za9o/ReadySystem/README.md

 Updates:
 2016/07/15 - added menu bar, separated gps and main page.
 Added new visual representation of team status[5].
 User can chose gps values to view.
 Moved the reset button.

+2016/10/09 - Added salt to the login method on the server.
+Added sound for both when one team is ready and when both are ready